Book Publishing Services for Authors Who Keep 100% of Their Rights

 Six author services from idea to launch day

 A finished book on Amazon is the result of six different jobs, not one.
 Writing the manuscript.
 Editing it until it stops sounding like a draft.
-Designing a cover that does not announce “self-published.”
-Formatting interiors for ebook and print.
+Designing a cover and interior that do not announce “self-published.”
 Setting up distribution.
-And running a launch that gets the book in front of actual readers.
-AuthorWings runs all six author services as a single contract, or any one of them on its own.
+Running a launch that gets the book in front of actual readers.
+And coaching, for authors writing it themselves.
+AuthorWings delivers all six author services under a single contract, or any one of them on its own.

 —CATEGORIES WE COVER